-Concert Band (MU600-MU611) (1 credit, 1⁄2 credit, 1⁄4 credit)
+(1 credit, 1⁄2 credit)

 Prerequisite: A minimum of 1 year of concert band experience in middle or high school or audition with the music instructor to assess ability.

 This course is open to students who wish to play traditional concert band instruments.
 Prior experience with your instrument is required.
 The focus will be on ensemble skills, reading musical notation and other musical concepts.
 Participation in any school concert is a class requirement.
 Each school may have a limited number of instruments available to rent.
 This class may be offered to students in the 9th, 10th, 11th and 12th grades.
 This class may be repeated for credit.
 It is recommended that each school adapt full group rehearsal periods weekly.